mui/mui-x/docs/data/charts/axis/axis.md

 You can further customize the axis rendering besides the axis definition.

+### Fixing overflow issues

+If your tick labels are too long, they can either overflow the SVG or overlap with the axis label.
+Resolving this can be achieved in two ways:

+- Increase the space between the SVG border and the axis by setting the [margin props](/x/react-charts/styling/#placement).
+- Modify the axis label position by:
+  - Using the axis configuration `labelStyle.transform`.
+  - Applying CSS transform to the class name `axisClasses.label`.

+In the following demo, the margin is modified to provide more space to the x and y axes.
+The x-axis label placement is based on the axis configuration, and the y-axis is placed using a CSS selector.

+{{"demo": "MarginAndLabelPosition.js"}}

 ### Position

 Charts components provide 4 props: `topAxis`, `rightAxis`, `bottomAxis`, and `leftAxis` allowing to define the 4 axes of the chart.